disy/jclouds/providers/imagestore/README.md

 This byte-painter uses four colors to map the quaternary representation of the input bytes into an image.
 Because not more than four colors are needed, a BufferedImage of the type TYPE_BYTE_GREY can be used.
 >1Byte needs 4Pixels.
 (Fl), (FB)

-* SeptenaryLayeredBytesToImagePainter
+* SeptenaryBytesToImagePainter
-This byte-painter uses seven colors to map the quaternary representation of the input bytes into an image.
+This byte-painter uses seven colors to map the septenary representation of the input bytes into an image.
 >1Byte needs 3Pixels.
 (Fl), (FB-)

 * HexadecimalBytesToImagePainter